-To be considered for contract renewal, the GOVERNING AUTHORITY is expected to have "achieved" the standard as specified herein, which is the SPONSOR's minimum expectation for the Community School, in all primary academic indicators, all financial indicators, and all primary operations/governance indicators.
-Secondary indicators (for both academics and operations/governance) will be considered as well, but primary indicators will factor more heavily into decisions about renewal or nonrenewal, as well as about probation, suspension, and termination.
-An inability to achieve minor elements of the standards may not prevent consideration of contract renewal based on the totality of the circumstances, which will be subject to the SPONSOR's sole and complete discretion.
+To be considered for contract renewal, the GOVERNING AUTHORITY is expected to have "achieved" the standard as specified herein, which is the SPONSOR's minimum expectation for the School, in all primary academic indicators, all financial indicators, and all primary operations/governance indicators.
+Secondary indicators (for both academics and operations/governance) will be considered as well, but primary indicators will factor more heavily into decisions about renewal or non-renewal, as well as about probation, suspension, and termination.
+An inability to achieve minor elements of the standards may not prevent consideration of contract renewal, based on the totality of the circumstances, which will be subject to the SPONSOR's sole and complete discretion.

-Primary Academic Indicators Exceeds the Standard Meets the Standard Does Not Meet the Standard Falls Far Below the Standard Performance Index 1 (PI) 90% or higher 80%-89% 70%-79% 69% and below Value Added 2 + 4.00 and above 0 to 3.9 01 to -3.9 -4.0 and below Graduation Rate (4 yr) 93%-100% 84%-92% 79%-83% Below 79% Graduation Rate (5 yr) 95%-100% 85%-94% 80%-84% 80% and below K-3 Literacy Improvement B or better С D F Performance versus Local Market: 3 PI Ranked in top 20% in PI score Ranked in 70%-79% in PI score Ranked in 69%-50% in PI score Ranked in bottom 49% in PI score Performance versus Local Market: Value Added Ranked in top 20th percentile in VAM score Ranked in 70th-79th percentile in VAM score Ranked in 69th-50th percentile in VAM score Ranked in bottom 49th percentile in VAM score Performance versus Statewide Charters: PI Ranked in top 20th percentile in PI score Ranked in 70th-79th percentile in PI Ranked in 50th-69th percentile in PI Ranked in bottom 49th percentile in PI score
+Primary Academic Exceeds the Meets the Does Not Meet Falls Far Below Indicators Standard Standard the Standard the Standard Performance Index $(PI)^2$ 90% or higher 80%-89% 70%-79% 69% and below +4.00 and Value Added above 0 to 3.9 -0.99 to $-3.9$ -4.0 and below Graduation Rate (4 years) 93%-100% 84%-92% 79%-83% Below 79% Graduation Rate (5 years) 95%-100% 85%-94% 80%-84% 80% and below K-3 Literacy Improvement B or better C D F Ranked in Ranked in Ranked in top 70th-79th 50th-69th Ranked in bottom Performance versus 20th percentile percentile in PI percentile in PI 49th percentile in Local Market: PI in PI score score score PI score Ranked in top Ranked in Ranked in Ranked in bottom Performance versus 20th percentile 70th-79th 50th-69th 49th percentile in Local Market: VA in VAM score percentile in percentile in VAM score

-1 The performance index (PI) percentage is calculated as follows: School's PI score/120 (the highest possible PI score).
+&lt;sup>2 The PI percentage is calculated as follows: school's PI score divided by 120 (the highest possible PI score).